rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 Looking back at the two implementation to the domain layer,
 - using Domain Model Pattern / Behavior-Rich Classes is great for commands that mutates the state of the system.
 However, it will require fixes to fully support persistence via ORM to read data, and it may expose unnecessary behavior to the presentation layer.
-- using Anemic Model / Database-Centric Approach is greate for queries that simple needs to read data from the system.
+- using Anemic Model / Database-Centric Approach is great for queries that simple needs to read data from the system.
 However, the danger of such interface with no business rules means that the system may potentially end up in an incongruent state.

 (*Command alters state but doesn't return data.
 Query returns data but doesn't alter state.*)